Students With Disabilities

 The goal of the University of Wisconsin-Platteville Distance Learning Center and the Services for Students with Disabilities Office is to create an accessible university community where students with disabilities can realize their full potential.
 We work with students, faculty, and staff to promote students' independence and to ensure assessment of their abilities, not disabilities.

-A student with a disability must provide the Distance Learning Center’s ADA liaison with current, relevant, and comprehensive documentation from a qualifying professional of a physical or mental impairment that substantially limits one or more major life activities.
+Students who would like to utilize these services must provide the Distance Learning Center’s ADA liaison with current, relevant, and comprehensive documentation from a qualifying professional of a physical or mental impairment that substantially limits one or more major life activities.

 If you are a current student, you must confirm that your VISA is up-to-date for the current academic school year.